Nick689/CustomPOS/Usage.md

 # USAGE (In construction)

 ### GENERAL OPERATION
 **Security:** If you activate macros such as those included in CustomPOS you should also activate one of the security mode in LibreOffice.
-See details in install-client.
+See install-client for details.

 **Multi-session:** You can work with unlimited number of session by duplicating CustomPOS.ods